christiangalsterer/pg-promise-prometheus-exporter/README.md

 |---|---|---|---|
 | defaultLabels | Default labels added to each metrics. | {'foo':'bar', 'alice': 3} | 1.0.0 |

+# Event Handling

+If there are already event handler registered for the events provided by pg-promise, the library will preserve the defined event handlers when the initOptions are initialized.

 # Grafana Dashboard

 An example dashboard for Grafana is available [here](/docs/grafana/dashboard.json) displaying the provided metrics by the exporter.